 As You Like It (AYLI) pushes the envelope of what is possible in San Francisco’s underground music scene.
 The party series that started out as a new generation to SF’s changing techno landscape has grown to become a key pillar in the nightlife of the Golden Gate City.
 To the uninformed, AYLI is just another party night when really it is the result of years of pushing techno when the genre was on the verge of disappearing in SF.
 With their 8-year anniversary on the horizon they have no plans to slow down…

-September 28, 2018, will be the night of the AYLI 8-year anniversary.
+September 28, 2018, is the night of the AYLI 8-year anniversary.
 Hosted at the Midway SF, the City’s largest multifunctional club/event space, the party is set to be a grand affair for both techno and house music.
 Featuring a line-up that includes the likes of Nina Kraviz, Helena Hauff, Mall, Grab, Roi Perez, Perc, and Jonah Sharp aka Spacetime Continuum, attendees can expect to bounce between four rooms of music in an experience that is the closest in replicating what is commonly found in the European club scene.
 The production is without a doubt the biggest undertaking for the AYLI crew, who has been pushing techno in the Bay Area for years when it wasn’t always as appreciated.
 On the eve of their biggest celebration yet, we take the time to dive into their history with a few core members talking about techno, San Francisco, and eight plus years of parties.